rinnocente/qe-full-6.0/README.md

  $ PORT=`docker port $CONT|sed -e 's#.*:##'`
  $ ssh -p $PORT qe@127.0.0.1
 ```
+Using the rootfs of the container (managed with a union file system) is not recommended for
+important I/O because the UFS can be quite inefficient.

 ---
 The container does not die when you logout the ssh session because it is backgrounded.